maharper1/MHD/Dev & Testing Notes.md

 ```

 ##Build Automation
-Assuming node and the grunt cli are installed
+Assuming node and the grunt cli are installed...

 Grunt
-  I used grunt to minify files, optimize images, etc. I should add in processHTML so that I do not need to change the file references in index.html manually, but that will have to wait till next time :)
+  I used grunt to minify files, optimize images, etc.

   Setting up grunt
     1. Open a command prompt, cd to the project folder.